Fabric Commands

 The Batch Process mechanism enables executing different types of Fabric commands in a batch mode on remote Fabric nodes.

-Note that MIGRATE commands are used as aliases to BATCH commands.
+MIGRATE commands serve as aliases for BATCH commands.

 Click for more information about the Fabric Batch Process mechanism.